 We are separating.
-If we cannot agree the arrangements for the division of our financial assets, how will the court decide?
+If we cannot agree the arrangements for the division of financial assets, how will the court decide?

-The head of the family law team analyses the current considerations when the court is required to look at the division of the financial assets in the event of divorce or dissolution of civil partnership.
+The head of the family law team analyses the current considerations when the court is required to look at the division of financial assets in the event of divorce or dissolution of civil partnership.

 If a court is asked to resolve the division of your financial assets, the judge will decide what the fairest way to divide things up is.
 If you have children then the childrens’ interests come first, such as their housing needs.
 The judge has the ability to be completely discretionary, but in doing so has to consider certain statutory considerations:

 - How much income you have, or can earn